The ISP should be the last of your concerns

 FORGET ABOUT THE RECEIVERS AND THEIR SPAM FILTERS.

-Seriously, that’s it.
+Seriously.
+That’s it.
 Forget about them.
 We live in a world of engagement now.
-It is all about respecting your subscribers and doing things their way.
+The world is now all about respecting your subscribers and doing things their way.

 So, what does that mean for marketers?
 Does it mean that: